New Moon on

 True anomaly ∠332.7°

-The true anomaly is ∠332.7°.
-At the beginning of the next synodic month the true anomaly is going to be ∠349.4°.
+The true anomaly of the Moon orbit is ∠332.7° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠349.4°.

-10 days after point of apogee on 26 March 2008 at 20:13 in ♏ Scorpio.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next perigee on 7 April 2008 at 19:28 in ♉ Taurus.
+10 days since point of apogee on 26 March 2008 at 20:13 in ♏ Scorpio the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next perigee on 7 April 2008 at 19:28 in ♉ Taurus.

 Distance to Moon 367 356 km